Kawaxte/SpartaBaseArchive/README.md

   - [x] XP Xenox Signature 1
   - [x] XP Xenox Signature 2

-More used plugins will be added as I keep porting projects over.
+More plugins will be added as I keep porting projects over.

 ---